uidu-org/guidu/docs/guides/08-frequently-asked-questions.md

 ## Master has gone red suddenly and is complaining about not depending on the latest version of an internal package.
 What gives?

 There are a couple of ways this can happen.
-At it's core, the issue is when a branch is merged that was not up to date with master.
+At it's core, the issue is when a branch is merged that was not up to date with main.

 For example: